 Tax-deferred retirement funds or IRAs make very beneficial charitable gifts because they are heavily taxed when passed onto your heirs.
 Gifting retirement funds allow you and your family to avoid significant income and estate taxes.
 You will need to update your account profile, most are now available online, and update your beneficiary form to name Lincoln School (#05-0258900) as a beneficiary at whatever percentage fits your plans and your family's needs.

 You may also want to consider designating Lincoln School as a beneficiary in your life insurance.
 This can be a convenient and flexible way to make a gift.
 In addition, gifting a life insurance policy to Lincoln may enable you to make a gift far greater than you would ordinarily be able to make.
 This gift may also reduce your taxable estate and qualify you for tax benefits during your lifetime.

-* Please contact Adrienne Morris, Director of Development and Alumnae Relations 401-331-9696 ext 3118 or by email at email@example.com, to learn more about these or other planned giving options.
+* Please contact the Development Office at 401-331-9696 to learn more about these or other planned giving options.
 If you have made a bequest to Lincoln or are considering a planned gift, please let us know so we can make you a member of the Lincoln School Foundation.
 Members are invited to attend an Annual Luncheon and are invited to Lincoln's Annual Corporation meeting among other benefits.

 For more information on all tax benefits of giving for you and your family, consult your accountant or financial planner.
 Lincoln does not provide legal or tax advice.